CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

     .. code-block:: python

-        DiffusionDataElmnt\_2.ElementCC3D('AdditionalTerm', {}, 'CellType<1 ?
+        DiffusionDataElmnt.ElementCC3D('AdditionalTerm', {}, 'CellType<1 ?
 0.01*F : 0.15*F')

-    The moral from this story is that if like to use muParser in the XML file make sure to use this general syntax:
+    In summary, if you would like to use muParser for more flexibility in your XML, make sure to use this general syntax:

     .. code-block:: xml